-The “Collections By Institutions” page highlights each participating institution’s collection.
+The “Featured Collections” page highlights participating institutions’ collections.
 Each month we put the focus on one institution, where we display links to all of their collections that are related to student activism and social justice.
 These collections are either full, partial, or both.
-Currently we have thematically ascertained full or partial collections data of African American and LGBTQ holdings at each institution.
-Each institution’s page will constantly be updated as more collection assessments are processed.
-We link out to those collections when they are available.
-Below the featured collections are links to the other institution’s pages.

 Featured Institution: University of Rhode Island